Table of contents

 In these instances, people often subconsciously sabotage their finances because, deep down, they don’t believe they deserve to be wealthy.

-On the surface, they may be talking about their desire to be financially free, but they are acting in ways that cause them to squander any money they earn.
+On the surface, they may be talking about their desire to be financially free, but they act in ways that lead them to squander any money they earn.

 If this sounds familiar, the only option is to examine your deeply held insecurities about money and change them so they no longer hold you back.